-In addition, please be aware that images of people may also be subject to the Data Protection Act, which controls the processing of personal data, that is data relating to an individual and from which the individual can be identified.
+In addition, please be aware that images of people are subject to the General Data Protection Regulation (GDPR), which controls the processing of personal data, that is data relating to an individual and from which the individual can be identified.
 On many occasions the taking of the photograph is fine, but it is the publishing of it that may be subject to restrictions, so please check with individuals that they consent to have their images shown in the Newsletter.